Vikram Sarabhai Space Centre: Facilities

 In addition to its main campus located at Thumba and Veli, VSSC has integration and checkout facilities located at Valiamala.
 Facilities for development of reinforced plastics and composites are located at Vattiyoorkavu in Thiruvananthapuram City.
 The ISRO plant in Aluva produces ammonium perchlorate, a vital ingredient for solid propellant motors.
-Thumba Equatorial Rocket Launching Station (TERLS) and the Space Physics Laboratory (SPL) are also within the VSSC campus.
-SPL focuses on research activities in disciplines such as atmospheric boundary layer physics, numerical atmospheric modeling, atmospheric aerosols, atmospheric chemistry, trace gases, atmospheric dynamics, thermospheric-ionospheric physics, planetary sciences, etc.
+TERLS and the Space Physics Laboratory (SPL) are also within the VSSC campus.
+SPL focuses on research activities in disciplines such as atmospheric boundary layer physics, numerical atmospheric modeling, atmospheric aerosols, atmospheric chemistry, trace gases, atmospheric dynamics, thermospheric-ionospheric physics, planetary sciences, etc. Recently a new Tri-sonic wind tunnel will also be set up at the facility.
+A new deop-test facility for the RLV program was also inaugurated at VSSC in 2025.